adotey/osmus/README.md

 # Compatibility

-Osmus has been tested on Chrome 13 as well as iPads on iOS 4+.
+Pong has been tested on Chrome for Android, Chrome 25, Firefox 19, and IE 10

-* Known issues in Firefox 5+ (you can still observe)

 # TODO

+* Revamp UI/Music
 * Switch to require.js in browser and separate game.js into components
 * Resizing viewports
 * Support binary sockets